Venus DreamWalker and Tina Barnes sharing a moment in and out of time.

 My research is proving to me and to others that these incredible horses have predictable ways or methods of moving energy in order to bring about balance and grounding and therefore healing to our clients.

-At The Academy of Medicine Horses we are able to share these teachings and techniques with therapists so that they can deepen their understanding of how and why therapy horses are able to have amazingly profound effects on clients.
+At The Way of the Medicine Horses we are able to share these teachings and techniques with therapists so that they can deepen their understanding of how and why therapy horses are able to have amazingly profound effects on clients.

 The past four to five years have proved to be extraordinary years for me.